-Tired of trying to make your tiny garden feel welcoming?
+Want to make your tiny backyard more welcoming?
 These small garden layout ideas will be sure to come in handy.
-Even the most compact of spaces can be arranged in a way that makes them feel both functional and more enjoyable to be in.
+Even the most compact spaces can be arranged in a way that makes them both functional and more enjoyable to be in.

 We know that not everyone has the luxury of acres of ground to play with.
 And, let's face it, small spaces can feel uninspiring at first.
-Presented with a blank slice of patio or tiny balcony can leave us wondering where on earth to start...
+Being presented with a blank slice of patio or tiny balcony can leave us wondering where to start.

 The good news is that any garden, no matter how big (or small) its size, is full of opportunity.
 In fact, it's easier than you might think to create your own mini paradise, extend your living area, and improve your quality of life.
 Plus, small garden ideas are often cheaper and easier to maintain.